ajaxray/markpdf/README.md

 # markpdf - Watermark PDF files using image or text

-A tiny command line tool to watermark PDF files using image or text.
+A tiny command line tool for watermarking PDF files using image or text.
 With simple options to configure position, opacity, rotation, stretch etc.

 Highlights -